Riverdale (American TV series): Release

+Home media

+The first, second and seventh season in addition to the complete series were released on DVD by Warner Home Entertainment while Warner Archive Collection handled manufacture-on-demand DVD and or Blu-ray formats for several seasons.

 Broadcast

-Netflix acquired the exclusive international broadcast rights to Riverdale, making the series available as an original series to its platform less than a day after its original U.S. broadcast.
+Netflix acquired the exclusive international broadcast rights to Riverdale, making the series available as an original series to its platform less than a day after its original US broadcast.

 Marketing

 In July 2016, members of the cast and the executive producers attended San Diego Comic-Con to promote the upcoming series, where they premiered the first episode "Chapter One: The River's Edge".
 The first trailer for the series was released in late December 2016.
 The CW also sponsored multiple Tastemade videos, where they cooked several foods that are popular in the Archie universe.

 Tie-in media

-Along with heavily promoting the television series in their regular comics since January 2017, Archie Comics releases a comic book adaptation of Riverdale, featuring auxiliary story arcs set within the television series' own continuity.
+Along with heavily promoting the television series in their regular comics since January 2017, Archie Comics released a comic book adaptation of Riverdale, featuring auxiliary story arcs set within the television series' own continuity.
 The comic book adaptation is headed by Roberto Aguirre-Sacasa himself, along with other writers from the show.
 Alongside a one-shot pilot issue, illustrated by Alitha Martinez, released in March 2017, the first issue of the ongoing Riverdale comic book series was released starting April 2017.

 In addition to the adaptation, Archie Comics are releasing a series of compilation graphic novels branded under the title Road to Riverdale.
 This series features early issues from the New Riverdale reboot line, introducing the audience of the TV series to the regular ongoing comic series that inspired it.
 Archie Comics plans to re-print the volumes of Road to Riverdale in subsequent months as digest magazines.
 The first volume was released in March 2017.

 Several tie-in novels were also released in conjunction with the show, the first being The Day Before a prequel novel set a day before the events of the first episode.
-Get Out of Town is set between Seasons 2 and 3, and was followed by The Maple Murders, Death of a Cheerleader and The Poison Pen.
+Get Out of Town is set between seasons 2 and 3, and was followed by The Maple Murders, Death of a Cheerleader and The Poison Pen.
 The first four novels were written by Micol Ostow, with the fifth book penned by Caleb Roehrig.